9 Things To Do On Your Birthday Instead Of Getting Wasted

 This is my personal favorite option.
 I am a music festival junkie.
 I've been to Coachella, Lollapalooza, EDC, BFD, Love Fest, Pride, Bay to Breakers, San Jose Hot Summer Nights, etc.

 It doesn’t necessarily have to be a music festival; it could be any festival or event that’s outdoors and fun.
 Klapow says, “Being at a music festival can tap into your adrenalin reserves, your emotions, and yes — your endorphins.
 Losing yourself in the music will give you a high that has no hangover.”

-So go ahead and pick a music festival that sounds interesting to you, find a killer hipster outfit, lace on your combat boots, slap on a flower headband and Ray Bans, and you are good to go.
+So go ahead and pick a music festival that sounds interesting to you, find an amazing hipster outfit, lace on your combat boots, slap on a flower headband and Ray Bans, and you are good to go.

 9. Go To A Museum/Aquarium/Zoo/Theme Park/Sporting Event